deploymenttheory/go-api-http-client/README.md

 - **Flexible Configuration**: Extensive customization of HTTP client behavior to meet specific API requirements, including custom timeouts, retry strategies, header management, and more.
 - **Header Management**: Easy and efficient management of HTTP request headers, ensuring compliance with API requirements.
 - **Enhanced Logging with Zap**: Utilizes Uber's zap library for structured, high-performance logging, offering levels from Debug to Fatal, including structured context and dynamic adjustment based on the environment.
+- **API Handler Interface**: Provides a flexible and extensible way to interact with different APIs, including encoding and decoding requests and responses, managing authentication endpoints, and handling API-specific logic.

+## API Handler

+The `APIHandler` interface abstracts the functionality needed to interact with various APIs, making the HTTP client adaptable to different API implementations.
+It includes methods for constructing resource and authentication endpoints, marshaling requests, handling responses, and managing API-specific headers.

+### Implementations

+Currently, the HTTP client supports the following API handlers:

+- **Jamf Pro**: Tailored for interacting with Jamf Pro's API, providing specialized methods for device management and configuration.
+- **Microsoft Graph**: Designed for Microsoft Graph API, enabling access to various Microsoft 365 services.

 ## Getting Started